Pennsylvania Route 191: Wayne County

 PA 191 enters the borough of Honesdale and becomes Sunrise Avenue, passing a mix of residential and commercial development with some woodland.
 The route continues northwest onto Erie Street and runs past more development before it turns northeast onto 4th Street, crossing the Stourbridge Railroad and coming to an intersection with US 6.
 At this point, PA 191 becomes concurrent with US 6 and the route heads north on a one-way pair, with the northbound direction following westbound US 6 along Church Street and the southbound direction following eastbound US 6 along Main Street.
 The one-way pair, which carries two lanes in each direction, passes through the commercial downtown of Honesdale before passing through residential areas.
 After crossing the Lackawaxen River, US 6 splits to the west and both directions of PA 191 continue north on two-lane undivided Main Street, passing more homes.
 The road intersects the southern terminus of PA 670 and crosses Dyberry Creek, becoming Fair Avenue and passing residences and businesses to the east of the creek.
 The route leaves Honesdale for Dyberry Township and becomes Hancock Highway, passing east of the Wayne County Fairgrounds before running through forested areas.
-PA 191 winds north through rural land and passes through the community of Dyberry before bending north-northeast and crossing into Oregon Township.
-The road continues through forests with some farm fields, passing through the community of Siko before entering Lebanon Township.
-The route runs through more rural land and curves northeast, crossing PA 371 in the community of Rileyville.
+PA 191 winds north through rural land and passes through Dyberry before bending north-northeast and crossing into Oregon Township.
+The road continues through forests with some farm fields, passing through Siko before entering Lebanon Township.
+The route runs through more rural land and curves northeast, crossing PA 371 in Rileyville.

-PA 191 continues through forests with occasional farmland and homes and crosses into Damascus Township, where it makes a curve to the north and passes through the community of Hilltown.
-The road enters Manchester Township and passes through the community of Lookout before a curve to the north-northwest, heading through Priceville.
+PA 191 continues through forests with occasional farmland and homes and crosses into Damascus Township, where it makes a curve to the north and passes through Hilltown.
+The road enters Manchester Township and passes through Lookout before a curve to the north-northwest, heading through Priceville.
 The route continues through rural areas, turning west and then north.
-PA 191 heads north through dense forests and reaches the community of Equinunk, where it turns northwest and crosses the Equinunk Creek into Buckingham Township.
+PA 191 heads north through dense forests and reaches Equinunk, where it turns northwest and crosses the Equinunk Creek into Buckingham Township.
 At this point, the Delaware River begins to follow the road to the northeast as it continues northwest through forests.
-The route and the river curve to the west and then to the north, with the route passing through the community of Dillontown.
+The route and the river curve to the west and then to the north, with the route passing through Dillontown.
 PA 191 continues to wind north along the west bank of the Delaware River through forests, passing through Stockport.
 Farther north, the road turns northwest and reaches an intersection with the eastern terminus of PA 370.
 Following this, PA 191 curves northeast near homes and businesses and comes to its northern terminus at the New York border on the Hancock Bridge over the West Branch Delaware River, where the road continues as South Pennsylvania Avenue into the village of Hancock and provides access to NY 97.